maharmstone/btrfs/README.md

 the equivalent of the `compress` flag on Linux.

 * `CompressForce` (DWORD): set this to 1 to force compression, i.e. to ignore the `nocompress` inode flag and even attempt compression of incompressible files.
-This isn't a good idea, but is the equivalent of the `compress-force` flag on Linux.
+This isn't a good idea but is the equivalent of the `compress-force` flag on Linux.

-* `CompressType` (DWORD): set this to 1 to prefer zlib compression, and 2 to prefer lzo compression.
+* `CompressType` (DWORD): set this to 1 to prefer Zlib compression, and 2 to prefer lzo compression.
 The default is 0, which uses lzo compression if the incompat flag is set, and zlib otherwise.

 * `FlushInterval` (DWORD): the interval in seconds between metadata flushes.
 The default is 30, as on Linux -